Abhi2303shek/Samsung/README.md

 This project is licensed under the **MIT License** – feel free to use and modify for your own projects.

 ---

-Would you like me to also draft a **sample “Data Dictionary” section** for the README, where each column in the CSV is explained (e.g., `Product_Name`, `Release_Year`, `Price`)?
-That would make the README even more useful for collaborators.